Whipple procedure (pancreaticoduodenectomy)

 Chemotherapy

-You may receive chemotherapy alone or in combination with other therapies, such as radiation and surgery.
+ChemotherapyChemotherapy may be used before or after surgery, or as a primary treatment for advanced disease.
 We give intravenous chemotherapies in our warm, supportive infusion centers, where we can monitor your side effects and address your comfort.
-Options include:

 - Presurgical chemotherapy.
 Some patients receive chemotherapy before pancreatic cancer surgery to shrink the tumor.
 Your doctor will let you know if this is an option for you.

 - Chemotherapy after surgery.
-Many patients with digestive cancers receive anticancer chemotherapy drugs after surgery to kill any remaining cancer cells.
-You may receive one drug or a combination of medications.
+Many patients with digestive cancers receive anticancer chemotherapy drugs after surgery to reduce the risk of recurrence.
+You may receive a combination of medications.

 - Targeted therapies.
 We treat some digestive cancers with targeted therapies, which work by shutting down certain proteins that cancer cells need to grow.
-Examples of targeted therapy drugs include trastuzumab for some stomach cancers, cetuximab, and bevacizumab for colorectal cancer, sorafenib for liver cancer, and erlotinib for pancreatic cancers.
+Examples of targeted therapy drugs include trastuzumab for some stomach cancers, cetuximab, and bevacizumab for colorectal cancer, and sorafenib for liver cancer.

 - Immunotherapy.
 These treatments harness the power of the immune system to fight cancer.
 There are many types of immunotherapy drugs used to treat other cancers that are now being evaluated in clinical trials for patients with digestive cancers including colon, pancreas, stomach, and liver cancers.